 - Students must provide HS transcript and clear prerequisites with an EVC Counselor if enrolling in Math, English, Science or COMSC courses.

-Note: High school students must submit an admissions application and a new R-40 form each term they enroll.
-Students are encouraged to submit their admission application and R-40 one month prior to their scheduled registration date.
-For online registration information visit https://www.evc.edu/current-students/admissions-and-records/high-school-students.
+Note: High school students must submit an admissions application and a new Special Admit Form each term they enroll.
+Students are encouraged to submit their admission application and Special Admit Form one month prior to their scheduled registration date.
+For online registration information visit https://www.evc.edu/programs-academics/academic-resources/dual-enrollment/apply-dual-enrollment.

 - Concurrently enrolled students may not enroll in more than 11 units (Students are strongly recommended to NOT enroll for more than 6 units in a semester.
 High school students approved to take more than 11 units will be responsible for paying full fees as a regular student.